sbhjt-gr/myedenfocus-kotlin/README.md

 ## Contributing

-Contributions are not needed for now.
+Contributions are not needed.

 ## License

-Distributed under the MIT License.
+Distributed under the Proprietary License.
 See `LICENSE` for more information.

 ## Contact